Zowe-Java-SDK/ZosShell/README.md

     save <arg>               - save arg where arg is a file name from files command to the current pwd search <arg>             - search for arg within a job log from the last get command performed
     submit <arg>             - where arg is a member name
+    tailall <arg1> <arg2>    - where arg1 is job name, arg2 is optional and is line limit
-    v | visited              - a list of visited datasets
+                             - and all the job's combined spool files output is used v | visited              - a list of visited datasets

 The following key combinations provide the following functionality within the shell: